Edward O'Hare: Final mission and death

-In Chapter 16, "What Happened to Butch", the authors write, "Butch fell to his old familiar adversary, a Betty.
+In 1997, Fateful Rendezvous: The Life of Butch O'Hare, by Steve Ewing and John B. Lundstrom, the authors claim that Japanese guns, and not Kernan's, killed O'Hare, stating that "Butch fell to his old familiar adversary, a Betty.
 Most likely he died from or was immediately disabled by, a lucky shot from the forward observer crouched in the rikko's [Betty's] forward glassed-in nose ... the nose gunner's 7.7 mm slugs very likely penetrated Butch's cockpit from above on the port side and ahead of the F6F's armor plate."
-In the index, Ewing and Lundstrom flatly state that Kernan is "wrongly accused of shooting down Butch."
+Ewing and Lundstrom state that Kernan is "wrongly accused of shooting down Butch."
 Ewing and Lundstrom point out that the "most influential and oft-cited" account of O'Hare's last mission came in a 1962 history of the Enterprise by CDR Edward P. Stafford, which relied on action reports and recollections of former Enterprise crew, but did not contain interviews with any of the living participants.
-By contrast, Ewing and Lundstrom came to their conclusions on what happened to Butch after interviewing the still-living survivors of O'Hare's last mission: F6F pilot Skon, TBF radar officer Rand, and TBF gunner Kernan.
+By contrast, Ewing and Lundstrom interviewed the still-living survivors of O'Hare's last mission: F6F pilot Skon, TBF radar officer Rand, and TBF gunner Kernan.
 Ewing and Lundstrom write, "Through Stafford and other accounts based largely on the action reports, Butch has wrongly become known as one of America's most famous 'friendly fire' casualties."

 On December 9, the official word arrived that O'Hare was missing in action.
 His mother Selma left for San Diego to be with his wife Rita and his daughter Kathleen.
 LCDR Bob Jackson wrote to Rita O'Hare from the Enterprise to describe the extensive but unsuccessful search for her husband.
 In the letter, LCDR Jackson quoted RADM Arthur W. Radford saying of Butch O'Hare that he "never saw one individual so universally liked."
-The hardest thing O'Hare's former wingman LT Alex Vraciu had to do was to talk to O'Hare's wife Rita after returning stateside.
+The hardest thing O'Hare's former wingman Alex Vraciu had to do was to talk to O'Hare's wife Rita after returning stateside.
 On December 20, 1943, a Solemn Pontifical Mass of Requiem was offered for Butch O'Hare at the St. Louis Cathedral.

 As O'Hare went missing on November 26, 1943, and was declared dead a year later, his widow Rita received her husband's posthumous decorations, a Purple Heart and the Navy Cross on November 26, 1944.